NxPKG/khulnasoft-docs/content/cache/advanced-configuration/crawler-hints.md

 ## Enable Crawler Hints

-1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com) and select your domain.
+1. Log in to your [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your domain.
 2. Go to **Caching** > **Configuration**.
 3. Enable **Crawler Hints**.

-After enabling Crawler Hints, Cloudflare will begin sending hints to search engines about when they should crawl particular parts of your website.
+After enabling Crawler Hints, Khulnasoft will begin sending hints to search engines about when they should crawl particular parts of your website.

 ## Prevent indexing for a specific page